Purpose

 Create a regular user:

-CREATE USER test1 IDENTIFIED BY "12345";Grant the user the CONNECT and CREATE TABLE privileges:
+CREATE USER test1 IDENTIFIED BY "12345";Grant the user connection and table creation privileges:

 GRANT CREATE SESSION TO test1; GRANT CREATE TABLE TO test1;Connect to OceanBase Database as the regular user: